cthoyt/cthoyt.github.io/_posts/2020/2020-04-19-inspector-javerts-xref-database.md

 a star graph.
 There's actually a better data structure for this, since each entity points to exactly one thing - a mapping.
-This is a more efficient data structure for storage, and if your graph is implemented as an adjacency dictionary (becuase you're using `networkx`, right?), then you basically already have this.
+This is a more efficient data structure for storage, and if your graph is implemented as an adjacency dictionary (because you're using `networkx`, right?), then you basically already have this.

 I've provided an implementation for all of these in PyOBO.
 They can be run as a